Utah R&D Tax Credit: Eligibility, Benefits, and Claiming Process

 In general, the IRS Form 6765 has four sections:

-The IRS recommends that companies calculate their credit using both regular and simplified credit methods, and then they fill out the section (A or B) that would result in the greatest tax benefit.
+The IRS recommends that companies calculate their credit using both regular and simplified credit methods.
+Then they fill out the section (A or B) that would result in the most significant tax benefit.

 Benefits of the Utah R&D Tax Credit